Terms of Use | Hasura GraphQL APIs, Backend & Engine

 IF YOU DO NOT AGREE WITH THE TERMS SET FORTH IN THESE WEBSITE TERMS, DO NOT REGISTER OR USE OUR WEBSITE OR THE SERVICES THEREUNDER.
 IF YOU USE OR ACCESS OUR WEBSITE OR THE SERVICES OFFERED HEREWITH, YOU ARE BOUND BY THESE WEBSITE TERMS.

-- The “Hasura GraphQL Engine” (the “Engine”) which is a “GraphQL” based data layer, that users can integrate with their database to get GraphQL APIs instantly.
-If you are User of the Hasura GraphQL Engine, please review your rights and responsibilities provided under the Hasura GraphQL Engine License that is available here.
+- “Hasura GraphQL Engine” (the “Engine”) which is a “GraphQL” based data layer, that users can integrate with their database to get GraphQL APIs instantly.
+More details are available here.
+If you are a User of the Hasura GraphQL Engine, please review your rights and responsibilities provided under the Hasura GraphQL Engine License that is available. here.

-If you have any questions about our Platform, the Engine, or our Services, please send us an email at [email protected]
+- “Hasura Enterprise Edition” (the “Enterprise Platform”) means an enterprise version of the Hasura GraphQL Engine that includes all features of the Hasura GraphQL Engine, add-on services that provide additional functionality such as team management, analytics, rate-limiting, allow-listing workflows, read-replica support, regression testing, etc. and can be deployed on-premise.
+More details are available here.

+- “Support and Consulting Services” (the “Services”) means support services and consulting services related to use of the Cloud Platform, Engine or the Enterprise Platform.

 ALL RIGHTS, TITLE, AND INTEREST NOT EXPRESSLY GRANTED ARE RESERVED.